mlcdf/material-utilities/README.md

 * Download the [.zip](https://github.com/mlcdf/material-paper/archive/master.zip)
 * NPM: `npm install material-utitilies`

-Reminder: Use the `--production` flag to only install the "dependencies" (so without the "devDependencies").
+Reminder: use the `--production` flag to only install the "dependencies" (so without the "devDependencies").

 ## Usage